Blogs

 It is naïve to think the first iteration of your notifications will work great.
 To iterate, we need data.

-The problem is: gathering data on product-to-user notifications is difficult.
+The problem is that gathering data on product-to-user notifications is difficult.
 Many marketing notification systems are great at tracking open rates and click rates.
 Engineering tools, surprisingly, are not built with the same data-driven mindset.
 Amazon SES needs so much configuration.
 Twilio and SendGrid provide very general reports.
 Most push notification services don't have analytics.
 Also, these reports are separated in different services.

 Notification Insights is a recent addition to NotificationAPI which reports across all your notifications and channels, with new reports regularly added!